Faculty should use the academic program review template to develop their programmatic self-study.

 Key questions that should be addressed in a programmatic self-study include:

-- How is effectiveness of this program defined?
+- How is the effectiveness of this program defined?

 - What data is or should be collected to demonstrate effectiveness?
 How is it analyzed?